Location Vilnius, Lithuania

 Animatrix chose ftrack over other production tracking options due to its intuitive interface.

 “It was so simple to start working with ftrack,” says Vilkelis.
 “It was great for me as a producer – I didn’t have much experience with similar tools, so using something I could jump into so quickly was a huge time saver. ftrack was very artist-friendly too.
-Our guys knew exactly what they had to do and could get on with creating!”
+Our guys knew exactly what they had to do and could get on with creating!
+All the communication was there and clear for all to see, from the broader project-wide notes to asset-specific discussions.”

 On LEGO Overwatch, ftrack gave the Animatrix team a sniper’s nest view of everything occurring on the production.
 They could understand at-a-glance what was approved and what needed work, and from that information could forecast how many artists would be needed to finish the project on time.